-SCANA (Scottsdale Coalition for Airplane Noise Abatement) is a volunteer group formed in 2017 by residents in the Northeast Valley of Scottsdale, who noticed that the frequency and volume of airplane traffic over their tranquil homes had seemingly exploded overnight.
+SCANA (Scottsdale Coalition for Airplane Noise Abatement) is a volunteer organization formed in 2017 by residents in the Northeast Valley of Scottsdale, who noticed that the frequency and volume of airplane traffic over their tranquil homes had exploded overnight.
 SCANA volunteer membership represents a large area covering ~15,000 homes and approximately 50,000 residents.

-Research revealed that indeed some things had changed.
-In 2014 the FAA had implemented its new satellite GPS system, "NextGen", for guiding arriving and departing aircraft to/from Sky Harbor International Airport.
-Where air traffic was formerly safely dispersed over predominately unpopulated areas many miles wide, arriving and departing planes were now compressed and moved into narrow and undeviating routes directly over densely populated Scottsdale communities and schools.
-The FAA has arbitrarily exposed our communities to catastrophic danger in the event of an aviation mishap.
+Research revealed that indeed things had changed.
+In late 2014 the FAA had implemented its new satellite GPS system, "NextGen", for guiding arriving and departing aircraft to/from Sky Harbor International Airport.
+Where air traffic was formerly safely dispersed over predominately unpopulated areas many miles wide, arriving and departing planes were now compressed and moved into narrow and undeviating "highways" directly over densely populated Scottsdale communities and schools.
+The FAA arbitrarily exposed our communities to catastrophic danger in the event of an aviation mishap.